eagronin/sv-weather-acquire/README.md

 Processing of the data is described in the [next section](https://eagronin.github.io/sv-weather-prepare/).

 The data was downloaded from the Coursera website.
 The original source of the data is The National Centers for Environmental Information (NCEI) [Daily Global Historical Climatology Network](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/readme.txt) (GHCN-Daily).
 The GHCN-Daily is comprised of daily climate records from thousands of land surface stations across the globe.
-Each row in the datafile corresponds to a single observation on daily minimum and maximum temperature recorded by weather stations located in Silicon Valley, in the vicinity of Sunnyvale, CA.
+Each row in the datafile corresponds to a single observation on daily record temperature as reported by weather stations located in Silicon Valley, in the vicinity of Sunnyvale, CA.

 The following features are available: